Fortified Roof Cost Houston 2026

 - Skipping attic ventilation review.
 Houston humidity destroys shingles from below.
 A new Fortified roof with starved intake ventilation can cook itself in 8 years.
 A proper install includes a soffit intake check and ridge vent sizing.

-- Not getting the policy rewritten.
-The insurance discount is not automatic.
-You have to provide the designation letter and the UL 2218 certificate to your carrier in writing and ask for the endorsement.
-Follow up 30 days later and confirm the credit applied.
+- Not confirming carrier paperwork.
+The insurance credit is not automatic.
+Provide the designation letter and product documentation to your carrier in writing and ask whether a credit applies.

 Learn More About Fortified Roofs →